robinsonfdossantos/Bootcamp-Challenge-02/README.md

 In addition, you can navigate and look at the benefits that can be reached by the services on the right side of the services.

+The content of the webpage has a Responsive Web Design, designed by CSS that manages the HTML content to be resized, shrink, hide or move to adjust to its needs and looks good on any screen.

 ## Credits

-Boot camp team members, who developed the base to the restructured.
+Boot camp team members, who developed the code base to be restructured.

 ## License